 “With their belief in the capacity of art to elucidate the consciousness of an era, BGL are reflecting back to us the conditions of our time, while subtly bringing attention to the ecological issues of the site.” – No. 9

 In 2008, No. 9, a non-profit curatorial agency in Toronto, commissioned the artist collective, BGL, to create a piece of public art destined for the Don River on Earth Day, April 22, 2008 that ran until June 29.
 BGL is a collective of three artists out of Quebec: Jasmin Bilodeau, Sébastien Giguère and Nicolas Laverdière.
-Their work often commits on themes of consumerism and the environment.
+Their work often expresses a commitment to themes of consumerism and the environment.

 The work, sponsored by Toronto Zenith Contracting Ltd. and CarbonZero as well as several charitable foundations, was created for the Don River and called “Nulle Part 2/ Nowhere 2”.
 The piece is comprised of a military-like cruise liner, made with a modified ice canoe, aluminium and black paint, and an oversized life preserver labelled “Don River” mounted to an unused bridge above the river.

-The work is meant to comment on the site, an urban no man’s land hosting an “unappreciated” river polluted by industrialism.
-The site is mostly uninhabited due to redevelopment of the eastern edge of the Corktown neighbourhood, leaving all but a few homeless people still seeking shelter under the bridge, with the occasional cyclists and joggers using the bike path.
-“Though it is now crisscrossed by highways and laced with trash, the Don River in Toronto was once a place so clean that children actually flocked to swim there in the summer.”
+The work is meant to comment on the site, an urban no man’s land hosting an “unappreciated” river polluted by industry.
+The site is mostly uninhabited due to redevelopment of the eastern edge of the Corktown neighbourhood.
+Today, homeless individuals seek shelter under the bridge, and cyclists and joggers make use of the bike path.
+But while “it is now crisscrossed by highways and laced with trash, the Don River in Toronto was once a place so clean that children actually flocked to swim there in the summer.”

 The work is also meant to comment on water, waste and luxury.
 A series of educational events and field trips to the Lower Don River coincided with the installation, including a symposium on Art and the Environment, hosted by the University of Toronto.
-In the university’s School of Environment website, Catherine Dean quotes, “The disproportioned giant life buoy and shrunken blackened cruise ship are emblems of luxury, idleness and materialism, representing a leisure activity gone wrong.”
-The field trips integrated visual art, environmental issues, science and social history of the Lower Don, concluding with students’ creating their own sculptural responses of the work using clay at the banks of the river.
+On the university’s School of Environment website, Catherine Dean is quoted as saying, “The disproportioned giant life buoy and shrunken blackened cruise ship are emblems of luxury, idleness and materialism, representing a leisure activity gone wrong.”
+The field trips integrated visual art, environmental issues, science and the social history of the Lower Don, concluding with students creating their own sculptural responses to the work using clay from the banks of the river.